aeris170/Dark-Side-of-MARS/README.md

 # Dark-Side-of-MARS
-An fully functional theme engine for MARS.
+A fully functional theme engine for MARS.

 Feel free to contact me at aeris170@gmail.com